adrienjoly/slides-numa-bootcamp-solo-startup-maker/slides.md

 1. Why Agile?
 1. Why Meteor?
-1. How Meteor?
+1. How to Meteor?
-1. How Agile?
+1. How to Agile?

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -->

 ---
 class: center, middle, inverse